The True Cost of Selling a House in the UK (2026)

 Key Takeaways:

-- Save money by comparing quotes, negotiating fees, or using fixed-price services.
+- You can reduce costs by comparing quotes, negotiating fees, or changing your selling method.

 -